slint/asclepias-schema/ADS-mock-events.md

 This will result in the emission of a `relation_added` event just like the one earlier.
 Since an `IsIdenticalTo` event has been transmitted, equating the Zenodo DOI with the ADS bibcode for that record, the broker will recognize this equivalency.

+## Event: A bibcode changes in the ADS

+Currently not supported as event.

 ![Image of ADS events](https://github.com/asclepias/event-model/blob/master/ADS_events.png)